flywheel-apps/flywheel-tutorials/scripts/add-user-to-instance/README.md

 ```
 pip install -r path/to/requirements.txt
 ```
 Step 2: Makesure the group(s) has been created.
-If not, feel free to look at this section before proceeding.
+If not, consider to go over [this section](https://gitlab.com/flywheel-io/public/flywheel-tutorials/-/tree/user-creation-script/scripts/add-group-project-to-instance) to learn how to add group(s) and project(s) to your instance via SDK .

 Step 3: Add or modify user permission
 ```